ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Remove `elektra-gcc-configure-debian-withspace` test.
 We now test for compatibility of spaced build paths during normal tests. *(Lukas Winkler)*
 - Check for source formatting during early test stages. *(Lukas Winkler)*
+- Remove the amount of spawned tests via not running a full multiconfig setup for the `PLUGINS=NODEP` config.
+They did not provide any additional coverage.
+  Instead we added a new test checking if `PLUGINS=NODEP` builds in an minimal Docker image. *(Lukas Winkler)*

 ### Travis